espoirMur/my-blog-gastby/source/_posts/2024-04-08-deploying-language-model-with-onnx-runtime-on-triton-inference-server.md

 ## Deploy your language models to production using ONNX runtime and the triton inference server

-You are a Data Scientist who has finally trained a language model in a jupyter notebook.
-The model works fine, and you are happy with your results.
+You are a Data Scientist who has finally trained a language model and it works in a jupyter notebook and you are happy with your results.
 Now you want to expose it to the users so that they can interact with it.

 You have different options to serve your model to your users.
-You can use the jupyter notebook directly in production.
-You can wrap the model in a pickle file and serve it using an API.
+You can use the jupyter notebook directly in production 🤣.
+You can wrap the model in a pickle file and serve it using an API 🤪.
 Both options work, but can they handle millions of requests per second in a production environment?
 In this post, I will show how you can use modern tools to deploy a language model in a scalable way.
-We'll use the ONNX runtime, Triton inference server, and Kubernetes.
+We will use the ONNX runtime, Triton inference server, Docker and Kubernetes.
 These tools will help us to deploy  a production-ready language model.

-Data scientists, Machine Learning Engineer and researchers aiming to use their models in production should read this.
+This guide is addressed to Data scientists, Machine Learning Engineers and researchers aiming to use their Language Models in Production.
 It discusses the engineering principles of scalable language models APIs.

-It will be divided into two parts.
+It will be divided into multiple parts.
 In the first part, we will prepare the model for a production setting.
 We will use the ONNX runtime and Docker container to achieve that goal.
 Finally, in the second part, we will learn how to scale our Apis using Kubernetes.

 If I have time later, I'll explain how to use the embedding API in a  downstream app  like a Retrieval Augmentation Generation (RAG).